At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, make sure you fully understand the responsibilities of a Traffic Marshall.
-Familiarise yourself with the requirements listed in the job description, such as the need for a current NPORS/CPCS card and full PPE.
+Familiarise yourself with the requirements listed in the job description, such as the need for a current NPORS/CPCS Card and knowledge of Health & Safety.

-Craft a Strong Cover Letter: Write a cover letter that specifically addresses why you are a good fit for this position.
-Mention your qualifications, your ability to manage busy sites, and your commitment to safety on the job.
+Craft a Strong Cover Letter: Write a compelling cover letter that explains why you are the ideal candidate for the role.
+Mention your qualifications, your understanding of the job's demands, and how your experience makes you a good fit.

-Provide References: Prepare a list of references from previous employers who can vouch for your skills and work ethic.
-Make sure they are relevant to the role of a Traffic Marshall and can speak to your experience in similar environments.
+Provide References: Prepare a list of references from previous employers who can vouch for your work ethic and experience in similar roles.
+Ensure they are aware they may be contacted.

 How to prepare for a job interview at Search

-Make sure to bring your NPORS/CPCS card to the interview.
+Make sure to bring your current NPORS or CPCS card to the interview.
 This demonstrates your qualifications and readiness for the role, which is crucial for a Traffic Marshall.

 ✨Dress Appropriately